hndrr/ComfyUI-Gemini_Flash_2.0_Exp/README.md

 - Provide clear, detailed prompts for better results
 - Connect reference images for style guidance
 - Use seed parameter for reproducible results

+## Troubleshooting Cross-Platform Issues

+### Windows vs. Ubuntu/WSL Differences
+- On Windows, both config file and GUI methods work well
+- On Ubuntu/WSL, entering the API key directly in the GUI is more reliable
+- If using lowercase filenames on Ubuntu (e.g., `gemini_flash_node.py` instead of `Gemini_Flash_Node.py`), the node will still work properly

+### Common Issues on Ubuntu/WSL:
+- If you get "400 Bad Request" errors, try entering your API key directly in the GUI
+- Make sure binary data (images, audio) is properly base64 encoded
+- Check network connectivity and proxy settings
+- Ensure proper file permissions for config files

 ## Error Handling